AdobeDocs/commerce-operations.en/help/configuration/cli/configure-cron-jobs.md

 >[!INFO]
 >
->The `update/cron.php` file has been removed in Magento 2.4.0, if this file exists on your installation, it can be safely removed.
+>The `update/cron.php` file has been removed in Commerce 2.4.0, if this file exists on your installation, it can be safely removed.
 >
 >Any reference to `update/cron.php` and `bin/magento setup:cron:run` should also be removed from the crontab'

-### Remove the Magento crontab
+### Remove the Commerce crontab

-You should remove the Magento crontab only before uninstalling the Magento application.
+You should remove the Commerce crontab only before uninstalling the Commerce application.

-To remove the Magento crontab:
+To remove the Commerce crontab:

 1. Log in as or switch to the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
-1. Change to the Magento installation directory.
+1. Change to the Commerce installation directory.
 1. Enter the following command:

    ```bash